mbta/screenplay/.github/pull_request_template.md

 Description

-- [ ] Deployed branch to dev-green and let product know it's ready for review.
+- [ ] For features with a design/UX component, deployed branch to dev-green and let product know it's ready for review.